Citizenry/platform/docs/design/user-testing-process.md

 11- Data process right after the session using a document template.

-12 - Formulate comms to Ushahidi team & key contributors.
+12 - Formulate comms to StreetSignal team & key contributors.

-13 - Share findings with Ushahidi team & key contributors.
+13 - Share findings with StreetSignal team & key contributors.

 ## Recruitment